-A powerful pre-Thanksgiving storm is moving into Colorado and that means it’s time to bundle up and reduce the risk of frostbite.
+An arctic cold front with dangerous, bitter cold temperatures is moving into Colorado before Christmas, and that means it’s time to bundle up and reduce the risk of frostbite.

-Don’t forget your hat, gloves or boots, or think that pockets and tennis shoes will do the trick.
-Medical experts at the UCHealth Burn and Frostbite Center on the Anschutz Medical Campus say frostbite can happen in as little as 30 minutes to skin that is left exposed.
+This is the time to dress in layers if you’re going to be outside and cover up exposed skin.
+Don’t forget your hat, gloves, scarf and boots.
+Medical experts at the UCHealth Burn and Frostbite Center on the Anschutz Medical Campus say frostbite can happen within minutes to skin that is left exposed.

-Frostbite is damage to the skin and other tissues from exposure to freezing temperatures and happens when exposed areas of skin get very cold, causing ice crystals to form.
+Frostbite damages the skin and other tissues from exposure to freezing temperatures and happens when exposed areas of skin get very cold, causing ice crystals to form.
 This eventually leads to the blood vessels in that area freezing, causing the affected areas to go without blood, nutrients and oxygen.

 - Shivering is the first sign the body is losing heat, so don’t ignore it.